 Because a PLS needs to be comprehended by this target audience, it is written at a US 6th to 8th grade reading level.

-In this article, we will discuss the key challenges that PLS writers face, how to overcome them, and tips for writing better lay summaries.
+In this article, we will discuss the key challenges in plain language summary writing, how to overcome them, and tips for writing better lay summaries.

 Balance accuracy and completeness